burt202/mocks-server-lite/docs/learn.md

 The `routes` array should be a list of valid route/variant pairing in the form of `[routeId]:[variantId]`

-You can have as many collections as you want, and each collection can have as many routes as you want
+You can have as many collections as you want, and each collection can have as many routes as you want.

+A `base` collection is automatically created using all `base` variants.
+You can inherit all `base` variants for another collection using the `useBaseRouteVariants` option, and then use the `without` option to remove any variants you dont want.
+This is help best manage many large collections for the same app.

 ### Change Collection